-NJSLA SL.8.1-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on others' ideas and expressing their own clearly.
+SL.PE.7.1-Engage effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grade 8 topics, texts, and issues, building on other's ideas and expressing their own clearly.

-Activity: Blue Big Ideas Lesson 7.5 Exploration Activities 1-2 --- students will analyze the converses of statements, provide examples and counterexamples, and explore the converse of the Pythagorean Theorem with a partner or small group.
+Activity: Students will analyze the converses of statements, provide examples and counterexamples, and explore the converse of the Pythagorean Theorem with a partner or small group.